AnOnYmOus001100/usb-pico-ducky/README.md

 ### Setup mode

 To edit the payload, enter setup mode by connecting the pin 1 (`GP0`) to pin 3 (`GND`), this will stop the pico-ducky from injecting the payload in your own machine.
-The easiest way to so is by using a jumper wire between those pins as seen bellow.
+The easiest way to so is by using a jumper wire between those pins.

-![Setup mode with a jumper]

 ### USB enable/disable mode